aytizren/nix-workbench/README.md

 </details>

 # This has not been rigorously tested
-This flake has not be tested with workflows involving any programming language, nor even CSS for that matter.
-I personally only use it for quick iteration with blueprint, and have not got around to testing other workflows.
+This flake has not be tested with workflows involving any programming language, nor even CSS or Blueprint for that matter.

 # TODO:
 Test this